openfga/cli/README.md

 * `--store-id`: Specifies the store id
 * `--model-id`: Specifies the model id to target (optional)
 * `--file`: Specifies the file name, `json`, `yaml` and `csv` files are supported
-* `--max-tuples-per-write`: Max tuples to send in a single write (optional, default=1)
+* `--max-tuples-per-write`: Max tuples to send in a single write (optional, default=1, or 40 if `--max-rps` is set and this flag is omitted)
-* `--max-parallel-requests`: Max requests to send in parallel (optional, default=4)
+* `--max-parallel-requests`: Max requests to send in parallel (optional, default=4, or `max-rps/5` if `--max-rps` is set and this flag is omitted)
 * `--hide-imported-tuples`: When importing from a file, do not output successfully imported tuples in the command output (optional, default=false)
-* `--max-rps`: Max requests per second, when set the CLI will ramp up requests from 1RPS to the set value over the set period.
-Used in conjunction with `--rampup-period-in-sec` (optional)
+* `--max-rps`: Max requests per second.
+When set, the CLI will ramp up requests from 1 RPS to the set value.
+If `--rampup-period-in-sec` is omitted it defaults to `max-rps*2`.
 * `--rampup-period-in-sec`: Time in seconds to wait between each batch of tuples when ramping up.
-Used in conjunction with `--max-rps` (optional)
+Only used if `--max-rps` is set.

 ###### Example (with arguments)
 - `fga tuple write --store-id=01H0H015178Y2V4CX10C2KGHF4 user:anne can_view document:roadmap`
 - `fga tuple write --store-id=01H0H015178Y2V4CX10C2KGHF4 user:anne can_view document:roadmap --condition-name inOffice --condition-context '{"office_ip":"10.0.1.10"}'`
 - `fga tuple write --store-id=01H0H015178Y2V4CX10C2KGHF4 --model-id=01GXSA8YR785C4FYS3C0RTG7B1 --file tuples.json`
-- `fga tuple write --store-id=01H0H015178Y2V4CX10C2KGHF4 --file tuples.csv --max-tuples-per-write 10 --max-parallel-requests 5 --max-rps 10 --rampup-period-in-sec 10`
+- `fga tuple write --store-id=01H0H015178Y2V4CX10C2KGHF4 --file tuples.csv --max-rps 10`

 ###### Response
 ```json5